 Furlough generally means a temporary leave of absence from work.
 The employee remains employed with the business and on the payroll but does not work.
-This term has been used during the coronavirus (COVID-19) pandemic to refer to employees that have been furloughed as they cannot work because of lockdown restrictions.
+This term was used during the coronavirus (COVID-19) pandemic to refer to employees who had been furloughed as they could not work because of lockdown restrictions.

-The UK government has provided financial support to employers and businesses through the Coronavirus Job Retention Scheme, also known as the Furlough Scheme.
-This has allowed businesses that have been severely affected by the coronavirus pandemic to furlough their staff.
-When furloughed, an employee receives 80% of their current salary for hours not worked, up to a maximum of £2,500.
+The UK government provided financial support to employers and businesses through the Coronavirus Job Retention Scheme, also known as the Furlough Scheme.
+This allowed businesses that had been severely affected by the coronavirus pandemic to furlough their staff.
+When furloughed, an employee received 80% of their current salary for hours not worked, up to a maximum of £2,500.

-Under the more flexible second and third phases of the Furlough Scheme, employees may either stop working completely or work reduced hours while furloughed.
+Under the more flexible second and third phases of the Furlough Scheme, employees could either stop working completely or work reduced hours while furloughed.